 - a.
 Shutters must be appropriate to the size and scale of the window opening and architectural style.
-They should be large enough to cover the entire window when closed but should not cover any part of the surrounding wall.
+They should be large enough so that when they are closed, they cover the entire window while not covering any part of the surrounding wall.
 If they are not operable, they should appear as they are and have the appropriate hardware. - b.
 Shutters and appropriate operable hardware, i.e., shutter dogs, must be of a style appropriate to the architectural details of the building to which they are applied. - c.
 The repair or replacement of shutters and awnings shall match the original. - d.
-Shutters should be made of wood and attached to the window casing and not the exterior finish.
+Shutters should be made of wood and attached to the window casing and not the exterior finish. - e.
 Shutters shall be the full height and one-half the width of the window.